التليف الرئوي

-• Idiopathic pulmonary fibrosis (IPF) means the cause of the lung scarring is unknown.
+Idiopathic pulmonary fibrosis (IPF) means the cause of the scarring is unknown.

-• Symptoms of IPF include worsening shortness of breath, a dry cough, and tiredness.
+Symptoms often include worsening shortness of breath and a dry cough.

-• There is currently no cure for IPF, and treatment aims to manage symptoms and slow progression.
+There is currently no cure, but treatments may help manage symptoms or slow progression.

 What is pulmonary fibrosis?

 Pulmonary fibrosis means a build-up of scar tissue (fibrosis) in your lungs.
 The scar tissue restricts the transfer of oxygen from the tiny air sacs in your lungs into your bloodstream.
-See the leaflet called The respiratory system for more information about the lungs.
+See the leaflet called الجهاز التنفسي for more information about the lungs.

 The main causes of pulmonary fibrosis are: